First Time Parent Guide to Shwayder Camp

 Camper drop-off takes place in the Grape Street parking lot at 1 pm.
 When you bring your camper to the buses for drop off you will bring all of their luggage and any medicine.
 There will be a luggage truck for the luggage, and then you will check your camper in by their age group.
 At least one of their counselors will be there and they will get their names written on their forehead as the first of many Shwayder traditions.
 Next, you will check in any medications or vitamins in with the camp nurse.
 Finally, there will be a mental health specialist there in case you need a consultation.
 Once the logistics are taken car of, your camper will go with their counselor and start playing some games.
 PLEASE make sure your camper eats before drop-off.
 The first meal at camp is not until dinner.

 At camper pick up will take place in the Forest Street parking lot at 11am.
 The luggage truck will come down first and all luggage will be placed on the grass.
-Once the luggage it off the truck, you can go and find your campers duffel bags, etc. If you sent your camper with any medication or vitamins, those are passed back to the campers on the last morning and will be in either their backpacks or duffel bags.
-When the buses with campers pull up you are free to greet your camper and get any other luggage and head home.
+Once the luggage it off the truck, you can go and find your camper’s duffel bags, etc. If you sent your camper with any medication or vitamins, those will be at a designated table by the luggage and you can collect them from a medical staff member.
+When the buses with campers pull up you will gather on the grass along 1st Street in groups based on camper age and then are free to greet your camper, sign out with their counselor, get any other luggage and head home.

 Will it rain or snow at camp?